prathameshdeshpande7/SamKnows_Test/README.md

 TODO
 ----

+- Needs to be ported to Windows, currently working on a forked origin/windows branch for adding this support.
+A more generic method to parse command-line parameters is required on Windows instead of getopt_long which works well for Linux and macOS.

 - For non-blocking behavior, curl_multi_perform needs to be used.
 This will enable us to issue simultaneous requests in parallel and speed-up processing.